Timeline of reactions to the 2020 Hong Kong national security law (November 2020)

 A few local protests took place in November 2020 but there were no large-scale demonstrations in threat of the national security law.
-The detainment of Joshua Wong, Agnes Chow and Ivan Lam on 23 November aroused some attention of the International community.
+The detention of Joshua Wong, Agnes Chow and Ivan Lam on 23 November aroused international attention.

+The national security law was also a factor in the dismantling of pro-democratic opposition in the LegCo, Hong Kong's parliament.
+After four lawmakers were ousted on a decision by the Central Government in Beijing on 11 November, the remaining democratic lawmakers collectively resigned in solidarity the same day.

 Western countries started sanctions on China and Hong Kong officials and suspended agreements with Hong Kong, notably the Surrender of Fugitive Offenders.

-What follows is a timeline of protests beginning on November 3, 2020.